Luis Antonio Tagle: Interpretation of Vatican II

 John L. Allen Jr., a Vaticanologist, reported that Cardinal Marc Ouellet (the Holy See's prefect for the Congregation for Bishops and protégé of Pope Benedict XVI) maintains his "full support" for Tagle.
 Allen also reported that a Vatican official indicated that he read Tagle's 1999 essay—after media reports highlighted it—and found nothing objectionable.
 In fact, he was impressed by Tagle's defense of Paul VI in that Tagle wrote that Paul followed a strategy of "listening to all views, especially opposing ones", and was willing to "sacrifice his personal popularity to save the council and its future".
 This official also said that it is difficult to suggest Tagle is opposed to Pope Benedict's reading of the council since one of the sources Tagle cited was the writings of Joseph Ratzinger.
 The Vatican news analyst Sandro Magister reported that Tagle's identification with the Bologna School would have hurt his chances of becoming a bishop had the members of the Congregation for Bishops – who considered Tagle's candidacy for archbishop – known of it when considering his appointment.

 In a 2012 interview, Tagle maintained that the Council represented no rupture in the magisterium of the Roman Catholic Church.
 He added that he does not subscribe to the "rupture theory" that the Catholic Church before 1962 is disconnected from the present church.
 Tagle's views on Vatican II have influenced his views on Islam and atheism, commenting in 2018 that "Vatican II stressed that we Catholics should respect non-Catholics and their religions.
 We also respect those who do not believe in God.
 All people should strive to respect those who differ from their beliefs."

 Media

-Since after becoming Bishop of Imus, later as Archbishop of Manila, and further as a Vatican pro-prefect, Tagle continues to host The Word Exposed and The Faith Exposed, both Catholic television programs produced by the Jesuit Communications Foundation, which also maintains official social media accounts for him.
-He is also the Tuesday presenter of Kape't Pandasal ("Coffee and Prayer", a pun on the Filipino term kape't pandesal or "coffee and salted bread"), an early morning religious inspirational program partly produced by the same media arm, broadcast on TV Maria, DepEd ALS, and previously on ABS-CBN, and now streaming in YouTube.
+Since after becoming Bishop of Imus, later as archbishop of Manila, and further as a Vatican pro-prefect, Tagle continues to host The Word Exposed and The Faith Exposed, both Catholic television programs produced by the Jesuit Communications Foundation, which also maintains official social media accounts for him.
+He is also the Tuesday presenter of Kape't Pandasal ("Coffee and Prayer", a pun on the Filipino term kape't pandesal or "coffee and salted bread"), an early morning religious inspirational program partly produced by the same media arm, broadcast on TV Maria, DepEd ALS, Bilyonaryo News Channel, and previously on ABS-CBN, and now streaming in YouTube.